Amilcar-Steban/VM-Terraform/README.md

 Create main.tf, this file contain different components that are necesary to create the group and modules, for example:
 * Virtual Network
 * subnet
-* ip pública
+* public ip
-* interfaz de red
+* network interface
-* grupo de seguridad
+* security group
-* Asociacion IR-GS
+* IR-GS association
 * Virtual machine

 ### Virtual Network: